iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.intermountainhealthcare.android.connectcare 1 reviews"/>
 </p>

+> I have very painful ears that won't let me sleep and you don't treat ear infections?!
+Wow.<br> :date: __2021-05-09 13:25:20__

+> 90 percent of the time they won't treat you.
+What's the point of this app?<br> :date: __2021-05-08 18:39:14__

+> I cannot register with their service due to my legal home address having a 1/2.
+Their address verification blocks my use of their service.
+This is rather rediculous.<br> :date: __2021-05-03 04:49:15__

 > Very poorly designed app<br> :date: __2021-04-17 18:08:38__

 > Terrible.
 1. Never has one of my kid's result.
 2. My wife can see results for some kids and I can't, we are bot linked to all 4 kids.
 3. Single sign on is atrocious.
 4. Once logged in, half the time it just spins and never loads results.
 It took 20 minutes from text message to loading of my results, and yes, I had the correct password stored on LastPass, it was just spinning post login and taking forever.<br> :date: __2021-03-04 15:50:43__